Looking for ways to make money from raw land?

 A hostel can be a profitable business if built correctly.

-You need to build a building that can accommodate at least 25 people.
+You need to build a building that can accommodate enough people to make the hostel profitable.

 Often, hostels have rooms with bunk beds along with enough bathrooms to cater to that number of people.